Blizzardstark/Bz-NeV2--custom-hugo-/README.md

 5. Submit a pull request with a clear description of changes.

 Credits

-Special Thanksd to Bz-Neels for contributing to this project
+Special thanks to Bz-Neels for contributing to this project.

 Feel free to fork, modify and share this theme